-- a) Provision for a mixed community; - b) Prior approval of a Development Brief which identifies how the development will respect the building line, form and materials of the immediate area and enhance the wider Conservation Area; - c) The retention or replacement in sympathetic materials of the brick walls of the existing buildings to a height of 2.4m between the site and Bridge End Garden; and - d) The retention and protection of mature trees and hedging within Bridge End Garden.
+- a) Provision for a mixed community; - b) Prior approval of a Development Brief which identifies how the development will respect the building line, form and materials of the immediate area and enhance the wider Conservation Area; - c) The retention or replacement in sympathetic materials of the brick walls of the existing buildings to a height of 2.4m between the site and Bridge End Garden, or a similar consideration must be made to the building line; - d) The retention and protection of mature trees and hedging within Bridge End Garden; - e) Should the development provide fewer parking spaces than mandated by the Essex Parking Standards Guide (2009), then: - i) The development must provide funding for installation of a Residents' parking scheme and five years of parking permit fees for residents on Freshwell Street and Myddylton Place; and - ii) The developer must advise all buyers that excess vehicles must be parked at Swan Meadow car park at their own expense. - f) Should the development not provide green space or play areas as described by the SWNP, then an equivalent commuted sum will be payable to SWTC.